TanveerAhmad2017/Course-Projects/data-center-profit-management/README.md

 - CS773 course project, 2014 Fall

 ### Objective
-- Design and implement offline algorithm to management profit in data center
+- Design and implement offline optimal algorithm to management profit in data center
+- Implement classical heuristic algorithms to study their performance in maximizing profit.

 ### Overview of this project
 - We implement the offline optimal algorithm (OPT) using LINGO solver